codemonger-io/mumble/README.md

 - Be followed by another [Mastodon](https://joinmastodon.org) user

 Mumble also provides a simple [viewer app](./cdk/viewer/README.md) so that any guests can see your profile and public activites.
-You can promote your mumble account by [sharing the profile URL on the viewer app](#sharing-your-profile).
+You can promote your Mumble account by [sharing the profile URL on the viewer app](#sharing-your-profile).

 More features will come in the future.